-I did an informal survey of approximately 20 corporate recruiters asking which sources they use to find qualified candidates.
-Although an unscientific poll, the results were still reflective of the shift occurring in the job search landscape.
-For each source on this list, ask yourself:
+I did an informal survey of approximately 20 corporate recruiters asking each of them which sources they use to find qualified candidates.
+While this isn't a scientific poll, the results were still reflective of the shift occurring in the job search landscape.
+For each lead source on this list, ask yourself:

 - Will I be found here?

 - Am I spending too much time with a less effective source and not enough time with another more effective source?

 - Do I use the best strategy when engaging this source?
 (Tip: each source has a different strategy one should use obtain best results from that source.)

 CORPORATE RECRUITER SOURCE LIST

 Here is the list of sources used by recruiters to find talent listed in the order of effectiveness and importance for recruiters.
 Will you be found here?